gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-03-21-automatically-pairing-a-wii-remote-on-macos.md

 However, we can use the `blueutil` command-line tool to automate the following steps:

-1. get the Bluetooth network MAC address
+1. get the MAC address
 2. calculate the PIN code
-3. pair the remote
+3. pair
-4. connect the remote
+4. connect

 All you have to do is hold down 1+2 on your Wii remote and wait a short while.